 1.)
 In a new spreadsheet, select the cell in which you want to paste elements.

 2.)
 Go to Query > Paste Elements.
 The following dialog is displayed:

-You can choose a connection at the top left corner and a dimension below.
+3.)
+Select a connection at the top left corner and a dimension below.

-With the option “More” on the bottom right, you can show more selection tools.
-In the screenshot above, the “South” is selected and its sub-elements are selected by clicking the “Select branch” icon.
+With the option More on the bottom right, you can show more selection tools.
+In the screenshot above, select South.
+Select its sub-elements by clicking the Select branch icon.
 When pasted vertically, the following list appears in the spreadsheet: